 History and Tradition

-The Descent of the Virgin of Fuensanta is one of the most emblematic festivities of Pizarra, a picturesque municipality located in the heart of the Guadalhorce Valley, in the province of Malaga.
-This celebration, which takes place every three years, brings the community together in a show of faith, devotion and tradition.
-In this post, we will explore the history, meaning and particularities that make the Descent of the Virgin of Fuensanta such a special event.
+The Descent of the Virgin of Fuensanta is one of the most emblematic festivities in Pizarra, a picturesque town located in the heart of the Guadalhorce Valley, in the province of Málaga.
+This celebration, which takes place every three years, brings the community together in a display of faith, devotion, and tradition.
+In this post, we will explore the history, meaning, and unique aspects that make the Descent of the Virgin of Fuensanta such a special event.

 History of the Descent of the Virgin of Fuensanta